RadioFPC/app-kimirina/versioning/README.md

 2) Test APIs On ` http://localhost:8080 `.

 - For list users in v1, path should be `http://localhost:8080/v1/users`.
+Likewise, all other routes are working.